BenCutlerAmes/Simpsons-Top-Trumps/README.md

     - Player versus computer
     - To be able to Create, Update and Delete your own card

+## Personal Responsibilities

+I was primarily responsible for refactoring the game logic from a mob coding session and developing the computer player decision logic.

 ## How to launch the application: